pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-01)

+The current focus is on improving the overall site structure and navigation to ensure a better user experience.
+We've fixed 404 errors in the navigation by properly structuring the pages according to Next.js App Router conventions.
+We've also cleaned up the codebase by removing old page files that were no longer needed.

-The current focus is on improving the JD Developer component's user experience and fixing template filtering issues.
+Previous focus was on improving the JD Developer component's user experience and fixing template filtering issues.
 We've enhanced the template guide with better styling and clearer instructions about required fields.
 We've also fixed an issue where templates were appearing in both the templates list and the saved job descriptions list by improving the filtering logic in the API endpoints.
 Most recently, we've improved the loading state UI for the templates tab to provide a smoother and more consistent user experience.

-Previous focus was on fixing deployment issues with Vercel and improving the JD Developer component by removing unnecessary validation requirements.
-We've successfully modified the API route to make education, experience, and certifications optional, fixing a console error that was preventing job description generation.

 We've also enhanced the authentication system by adding Google OAuth integration to the application.
 We've successfully implemented Google sign-in buttons on both the sign-in and sign-up pages, and fixed environment configuration issues.

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Fixed 404 errors in navigation links:

+  - Restructured pages to follow Next.js App Router conventions
+  - Created proper directory structure for About, Services, and Contact pages
+  - Moved content from flat files to proper page.tsx files in their respective directories
+  - Cleaned up old page files that were no longer needed
+  - Location: `nextjs-app/src/app/about/page.tsx`, `nextjs-app/src/app/services/page.tsx`, `nextjs-app/src/app/contact/page.tsx`

 - Improved loading state UI for templates tab: